mvincent7891/lite_rail/README.md

 ### ActiveRecord Lite
 #### Searchable
 You can query the database with chainable `#where` statements.
-For instance, if you wish to find all users with the name 'Matt', simply user the following:
+For instance, if you wish to find all users with the name 'Matt', simply use the following:

 ```RUBY
 User.where(name: 'Matt')